+3. How does your curriculum support the needs of other certificates or majors?
+Math supports all AA & AS as well as transfer students.
 4. Do your courses for the major align with transfer institutions?
 Yes.
-Our curriculum and course content in general chemistry is set by the ACS and cannot be modified ad hoc.
-Minor changes can be made but the core material needs to be covered adequately especially for students that are moving into organic chemistry or that are going to take a standardized exam like the MCAT or DSAT.
-The American Chemical Society must dictate our course content since articulation demands it (not to mention the fact that the curriculum guidelines are very well thought out).
-ACS has made recent changes to allow for greater flexibility in the programming of the content (content is mostly intact, but organization can be altered).
-These changes lead to a restructuring of the General Chem in freshman year Organic Chem in Sophomore year at some four-year institutions.
-If that becomes widespread, we will have to respond to it 5.
-Do your courses have appropriate and necessary prerequisites?
+All transferable courses are aligned.
+5. Do your courses have appropriate and necessary prerequisites ?
 Identify any challenges and plans to address the challenges.
-Chem 25 and Chem 1A may increase the math requirement to raise student preparedness.
+Yes.
+Consistent with UC & CSU.
 6. Review the attached curriculum report for currency.
 What is your plan to address the deficiencies?
-(Consider: Title V, course deactivation, updated prerequisites, cross-listed courses, measuring student learning outcomes, curriculum sheets, certificates and degrees).
+(Consider: Title V , course deactivation , updated prerequisites , cross-listed courses , measuring student learning outcomes , curriculum sheets , certificates and degrees).
 The courses are current.
 7. Does your program offer distance education courses?
-No. Just for supplements and homework.
+Yes, just Math 10 and 105.
+Other courses just for supplements and homework.
 8. If you offer distance education courses, list one or two short examples of how your distance education courses provide for effective interaction between students and faculty.
+1) The courses have discussion areas.
+2) Faculty answer students via email within 24 hours.
+3) The full online courses are only taught by FT faculty who have regular office hours on campus.
 9. If you offer distance education courses, list one or two short examples of how your distance education courses provide for effective interaction among students.
+The courses have discussion areas.
 College Skills (Pre-collegiate) Overview (Data Available Fall 2009-filling out this section is optional) 10.
 What college skills should a student have before entering your program?
-Chemistry in HS, study skills, and strong foundation in math (algebra).
+They come in at all levels.